-Emerging Technologies identified to be most relevant in WP 4 will be further analysed in WP 5.
-These in-depth analyses will mainly be carried out by experts of consortium members, with external specialist asked for highly specific input.9 These analyses will not only include technical aspects, but also economic questions like future market potential.
-Furthermore, ethical aspects of the introduction of these novel technologies will be analysed by CSSC, who also provides an “ethical helpdesk” that can be consulted by all other Consortium Partners.
+Some of the Emerging Technologies identified to be most relevant were further analysed in Work Package 5.
+These in-depth analyses were carried out by experts of consortium members, with external specialists being asked for highly specific input.
+These analyses did not only include technical aspects, but also economic questions like future market potential.
+Furthermore, ethical aspects of the introduction of these novel technologies were analysed by CSSC, who also provided an “ethical helpdesk” that was consulted by all other consortium partners.

-- a workshop methodology based on the Weighted Bit Assessment Method (WBAM, Fraunhofer INT),
+a workshop methodology based on the Weighted Bit Assessment Method (WBAM),

-- an adapted Disruptive Technology Assessment Game (DTAG, TNO), and
+an adapted Disruptive Technology Assessment Game (DTAG), and

-Again, very different methods to assess future developments are applied in a parallel way to enable methodological comparison.
-The parallel execution of these methods has yet another advantage: Both the WBAM and the DTAG are highly innovative and have never been tried before in the context of assessing technologies for civil security.
-As the risk of failure is thus inherent to both, they are combined with the well established scenario method to make sure that even in the worst case input of sufficient quality is produced for the further proceeding of the ETCETERA project.
+These very different methods to assess future developments were applied in a parallel way to enable methodological comparison.
+The parallel execution of these methods had another advantage: The WBAM and the DTAG/SETAG (a serious gaming approach) were highly innovative and had never been tried before in the context of assessing technologies for civil security.
+As the risk of failure was thus inherent to both, they were combined with the well-established scenario method to ensure that, even in the worst case, input of sufficient quality could be produced for the further proceeding of the ETCETERA project.